pkrll/ChatMaster3000/PROTOCOL.md

 ```
 A list of possible requests are shown [below](#data-types).
 ###### Notification
 A notification is a package sent from the server to all clients, as a means to notify everyone on the server and/or in a specific room of an event.
-The ``data`` attribute of a request consist of an array describing the event.
+The ``data`` attribute of a notification consist of an array describing the event.
 ```json
 {
   "type": "notification",